 This reputed training centre conducts online mediation courses in Australia to help students gain the relevant skills to become a mediator.

-By taking this Conflict Resolution and Mediator training program, you learn resolving conflicts and mediation in a wide range of areas that include property or child arrangements, couple separation, community, workplace, and commercial disputes.
+This Conflict Resolution and Mediator training program teaches you to resolve conflicts and mediation in various areas, including property or child arrangements, couple separation, community, workplace, and commercial disputes.

 Graduate Diploma of Family Dispute Resolution - Mediator Training Academy

-By completing this online course, you can register with the Australian Attorney General to start attending cases attending in the Family Court of Australia as a professional Family Dispute Resolution Practitioner.
+When completing this online course, you can register with the Australian Attorney General to start attending cases in the Family Court of Australia as a professional Family Dispute Resolution Practitioner.

 Mediator Training Program - The College of Law

-The College of Law is a reputed institute that trains you on how to become a mediator in NSW.
-This registered training provider is fully compliant with the current National Mediator Accreditation System.
+The College of Law is a reputed institute that trains you to become a mediator in NSW.
+This registered training provider complies with the current National Mediator Accreditation System.

 It conducts a nationally accredited Mediator Training Program and National Mediation Assessment that is mandatory to seek accreditation.
-This online program gives the flexibility to complete it from anywhere in Australia as per your study pace.
+This online program allows you to complete it anywhere in Australia per your study pace.

-Their online short programs are ideal for those involved in managing staff, facilitating planning, advising clients, decision-making, and handling disputes in government/ commercial, community, or not-for-profit sectors.
+Their short online programs are ideal for managing staff, facilitating planning, advising clients, decision-making, and handling disputes in government/ commercial, community, or not-for-profit sectors.
 The course will develop knowledge and mediation skills through supervised and guided practice and role-play sessions.

 Mediation Training Program - Dispute Settlement Center of Victoria

 Do you want to know how to become a mediator in Victoria?
-Dispute Settlement Center of Victoria conducts an eight-day nationally accredited mediator training course that provides professional qualifications to offer fee-based service as a mediator in Australia.
+The Dispute Settlement Center of Victoria conducts an eight-day nationally accredited mediator training course.
+It provides professional qualifications to offer fee-based services as a mediator in Australia.

 Certificate IV in Mediation

-This is a specialist qualification that teaches students about the practice of mediation and co-mediation across a wide array of agencies, including families and community groups.
-You can take this course in the following institutions:
+This specialist qualification teaches students about the practice of mediation and co-mediation across a wide array of agencies, including families and community groups.
+You can take this course at the following institutions: